 A bone graft for a dental implant is a common dental procedure and one that is necessary in many cases to ensure that your dental implants have the best chance of success.

-If you would like to find out more about dental implant bone grafting or about undergoing dental implants, then book a consultation with No Gaps Dental.
-With 15 locations spread over the Sydney Metro area, we provide convenient service at unbeatable prices.
+If you would like to find out more about dental implant bone grafting or about undergoing dental implants, then book a consultation at your local dental clinic.
+With 15 locations spread over the Sydney Metro area, No Gaps Dental provides convenient service at unbeatable prices.

 Note: Any surgical or invasive procedure carries risks.